orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - Encoding: Usually ignorant of its use
 - Superposed different inconsistent/logical systems
 - What can be done in parallel ; preference for it.
 So move to stacking in multiple layers parallel composed for execution.
 Need a practical example ffor this.
+- Simple 2d-grid, work out possible ways of representing it
 - Link back to the other stuff from the notebook as well:
 	- "Binary": just list a few possible ways of constructing it.
 		- binary reverse op is also conceivable as initial/self/terminal over two possible values